 Divorce & Property Rights

 When you married your spouse, you may have already owned property or had cash savings or investments.
 Your spouse also may have entered the marriage with property, cash and/or investments.
 This is called separate property.
 During the marriage, you and your spouse most likely obtained more property and cash.
-Under most circumstances, the property and cash you obtained during the marriage will be presumed to be marital property.
+The property and cash you obtained during the marriage will be presumed to be marital property.
 The marital property obtained during the marriage is called the marital estate.
 You and your spouse may exclude certain property from the marital estate by entering into a marital agreement, such as a prenuptial or postnuptial agreement.
 Without such an agreement, there is a presumption that property acquired during the marriage is marital property, except for inheritances, personal injury/worker’s compensation awards for pain and suffering and third-party gifts.

 Marital property includes:

 - Real property you and your spouse bought during the marriage, except for any contributions of your separate property you may have made to such property, like paying part or all of the down payment with separate property funds;

 - Personal property, like cars, boats, airplanes, furniture, and artwork you and your spouse bought during the marriage;

 - Cash, securities, bank accounts, and retirement accounts acquired during the marriage;